marcfowler/getdrip-api/README.md

 # getdrip-api
-A nodejs wrapper for drip  v2 api.
+A nodejs wrapper for drip  v2 api. *Important* This fork makes use of the `Bearer` token type, for OAuth2 apps.

 ## How To Install